 7. Do give up the food guilt

 I get it.
 If you eat too much or too much of the ‘bad’ food – you’re going to feel bad.
 But it’s a waste of time.
-As I’ve mentioned before, giving yourself a hard time for eating in the hope that it will motivate you actually have the exact opposite effect.
+Giving yourself a hard time for eating in the hope that it will motivate you actually have the exact opposite effect.
 In fact, the best thing you can do it let up the food guilt.

 Stop reminding yourself you need to lose weight because it makes you feel guilty about food and only makes you eat more.